leger-labs/leger/vercel-screenshots/WIP-component-inventory-table.md

 The authentication and protection screenshots have revealed important patterns around feature availability based on plan tiers, dynamic field collection management, and security configuration workflows.
 These screenshots show how Vercel handles premium features with clear upgrade paths while still allowing users to understand the value of restricted functionality.

 The consistent treatment of documentation links and contextual help across all sections reinforces our understanding of Vercel's design philosophy around self-documentation and guided configuration.
 The interface shows remarkable consistency in how similar patterns (like adding multiple items to a list) are implemented across entirely different functional areas (paths, IPs, environment variables), suggesting a well-designed component system underpinning the entire interface.

-## Implementation Recommendations Specific to Environment Variables

-1. **Masked Value Handling**: Implement a consistent pattern for handling masked values (secrets) with appropriate reveal/hide functionality that prioritizes security.

-2. **Environment Scope Visualization**: Create a visual system for indicating which environments a variable applies to, with consistent styling for development, preview, and production environments.

-3. **Variable Inheritance Chain**: Design a visual grammar for showing how variables cascade from global scope to specific environments, making inheritance patterns clear to users.

-4. **Hover Action States**: Implement a consistent pattern for showing variable actions on hover/focus to keep the interface clean while maintaining accessibility.

-5. **Key-Value Pattern Consistency**: Ensure that key-value pair patterns are consistent across all configuration areas (not just environment variables), maintaining predictable interaction models.

-The environment variable interface demonstrates Vercel's thoughtful approach to managing sensitive configuration data.
-The patterns here could be applied to other configuration areas in Leger that involve key-value pairs, secrets management, or environment-specific settings.